firebird631/siis/doc/cli.md

 [Those options are explained into the general README.md.](/README.md)

 ## Program terminal instance ##

 Once started you could leave using the command ":q"\<enter-key>.

-There is a default mode, with some keys are bound to some fonctions, lower case and upper case letters, and digits, plus the arrows, shift arrows, and special case for the hjkl keys.
+There is a default mode, with some keys are bound to some functions, lower case and upper case letters, and digits, plus the arrows, shift arrows, and special case for the hjkl keys.

-The command mode begin when you tip a semicolumn ":" character.
+The command mode begin when you tip a semicolon ":" character.

 ### Default mode ###

-Global fonctions are accessible through direct keys :
+Global functions are accessible through direct keys :
 * changing the active view
 * clearing the console or signal or debug view content
 * toggle on the desktop notifier (popup and audio alerts)
 * global state

 ### Command mode ###

-More specifics functions are obtained using the commande mode :
+More specifics functions are obtained using the command mode :
 * appliance management (only of what is possible to modify)
 * trader info, control and strategy info, control
 * trade info and trade operations
-* region mangement and region info
+* region management and region info
 * charting
 * aliases

 ### Views ###

-There is differents views, accessibles using actions keys.
+There are different views, accessible using actions keys.
-On a view you can using the page-up and page-down keys to scroll per page, or using a Shift+(Arrow-key) (left and right scroll by 1 column, up and down by 1 row).
+On a view you can use the page-up and page-down keys to scroll per page, or using a Shift+(Arrow-key) (left and right scroll by 1 column, up and down by 1 row).

 The Shift+Page-Up and Shift+Page-Down allow to change the displayed strategy appliance.

 The h,j,k and l key in default modes acts like the Shift+(Arrow-key).
-Some SSH client does not correctly map Shit+(Arrow-key), then its a usefull alternative.
+Some SSH client does not correctly map Shit+(Arrow-key), then it is a useful alternative.

 There are multiples regions :

 ![View regions](/doc/img/viewareas1.png)

 #### Content region ###

-The 4 rows area in the bottom of the screen, upside of the notifier and the command line, defined the content message view.
+The 4 rows area at the bottom of the screen, upside of the notifier and the command line, defined the content message view.

 All important message goes here, like a disconnection, or a major error.

 #### Right pane ####

 Unused, but reserved for later usage, like to display the order book.
+It is disabled for now.

 #### Console view ####

 This is the initially displayed view, accessible through the Shift+I shortcut.
 All logged message goes to this view, you can scroll using shift+arrow and page-up/down keys.

-By default it always auto-scroll to the last message.
+By default, it always auto-scroll to the last message.

 Errors, warning, message, results of an interactive command goes here.

 You can clear its content using Shift+C shortcut.

 #### Debug view ####

-This is where the developper debug message goes, accessible through the Shift+D shortcut.
+This is where the developer debug message goes, accessible through the Shift+D shortcut.
 All logged message goes to this view, you can scroll using shift+arrow and page-up/down keys.

-By default it always auto-scroll to the last message.
+By default, it always auto-scroll to the last message.

-This is a special view, normally only using on developpment stage of a strategy.
+This is a special view, normally only using on development stage of a strategy.

 You can clear its content using Shift+C shortcut.

 #### Signal view ####

 This is where the generated strategies/appliances signals goes, accessible through the Shift+N shortcut.

-* Generated signal or trade are catched by this view, the last 200 only are visibles.
+* Generated signal or trade are caught by this view, the last 200 only are visible.
 * Each signal has a hash color
 * The order is from oldest to the most recent
-* The comma key ',' allow to group signal entry and exit
+* The comma key ',' allow grouping signal entry and exit

 ![Signals view](/doc/img/signalsview1.png)

 ...

 #### Markets view ####